Clarence A. Barnes

 Clarence Alfred Barnes (August 28, 1882 – May 26, 1970) was an American politician who served as attorney general of Massachusetts from 1945 to 1949.

+Early life

+Barnes attended Chauncey Hall School, Yale University, and Yale Law School.
+In 1904 he was captain of the Yale Bulldogs baseball team.
+He had four children with his first wife, Helen V. Long.
+His oldest son Clare Barnes Jr. was an advertising executive who published a best-selling series of picture books.
+In 1927, the 45-year-old Barnes married 18-year-old Doreen Kane.

+From 1936 to 1940, Barnes was the president of the Boston Athletic Association, organizer of the Boston Marathon.

+Politics

 Barnes political career began in Mansfield, Massachusetts, where he served as town counsel and moderator of the Town meeting.
 From 1912 to 1913, he served as a state representative, and he was a delegate to the Massachusetts Constitutional Convention of 1917–18.

 Barnes was the Republican nominee for attorney general in 1938 but lost to incumbent Paul A. Dever.
 He ran again in 1940, but lost the Republican nomination to Robert T. Bushnell.
 Barnes was a member of the Massachusetts Governor's Council from 1943 to 1944.
 In 1944, he defeated former Lieutenant Governor Francis E. Kelly to become attorney general.
 Barnes defeated Kelly again in 1946, but lost to him in 1948.
 He was a candidate for governor in 1950, but lost the nomination to Arthur W. Coolidge.
 Barnes was also a delegate to the Republican National Convention in 1940, 1944, 1948, and 1952.